 I started out woodworking in my father’s shop.
 I can still remember standing on a bucket at the bandsaw at a very young age.
 After college & graduate school I decided to pursue a career in furniture making.
 I attended the North Bennet Street School in Boston.
 I am a 2003 graduate of their Cabinet & Furniture Making program.
-In 2004 I joined the cooperative Fort Point Cabinetmakers where I am currently a member.
-I design & build custom furniture, built-ins and small objects.
+In 2004 I joined the cooperative Fort Point Cabinetmakers where was a member for 15 years.
+I am currently a member at Charlestown Furniture Makers where I design & build custom furniture, built-ins and small objects.

 I have given woodworking demonstrations and talks at the National Museum of Industrial History, Society of Arts & Crafts, Old Sturbridge Village, Concord Museum, Peabody Essex Museum, Plimoth Plantation, Boston Society of Architects, along with other institutions in the New England area.

-My work has been shown at Society of Arts & Crafts (Boston, MA), Peters Valley School of Craft (Layton, NJ), Gallery 263 (Cambridge, MA), Pearl Street Gallery (Chelsea, MA), Mosesian Center for the Arts (Watertown, MA) and Windgate Gallery at NBSS (Boston, MA).
+My work has been shown at Boston Athenaeum (Boston, MA), Society of Arts & Crafts (Boston, MA), Fruitlands Museum (Harvard, MA), Peters Valley School of Craft (Layton, NJ), Gallery 263 (Cambridge, MA), Pearl Street Gallery (Chelsea, MA), Mosesian Center for the Arts (Watertown, MA), The Umbrella Gallery (Concord, MA) and Windgate Gallery at NBSS (Boston, MA).